launchflow/buildflow-docs/docs/walk-throughs/local_pubsub_streaming.md

----
-sidebar_position: 1
----

-# Local Pub/Sub to Parquet
+# Local GCP Pub/Sub to Parquet

 In this walkthrough we will run a BuildFlow pipeline that reads from a local Pub/Sub topic and writes the data to a local parquet file.
 You can find all the code for this walk through [here](https://github.com/launchflow/buildflow/blob/main/buildflow/samples/local_pubsub_walkthrough.py).